Foods That Support Nerve Health: What to Eat for Nerve Damage

 2. Ginger

-Ginger is a common kitchen item that offers loads of medical benefits.
-The anti-inflammatory properties of ginger can ease the pain due to damaged nerves.
-Moreover, it serves as an excellent source of gingerol, which exhibits healing ability.
+Ginger, a common kitchen ingredient, offers numerous medical benefits.
+The anti-inflammatory properties of ginger can ease pain due to damaged nerves.
+Moreover, it is an excellent source of gingerol, exhibiting healing ability.

-Due to its pain-relieving property, ginger oil is used for reducing pain due to cramps, neuropathy, and more.
-Several forms of this kitchen item can be used to flavor foods.
-It can be incorporated into your everyday diet just by adding a bit of ginger to your cooking.
+Due to its pain-relieving properties, ginger oil reduces pain due to cramps, neuropathy, and more.
+Several forms of ginger can be used to flavor foods.
+Adding a bit of ginger to your cooking can be incorporated into your everyday diet.

 3. Turmeric

-Turmeric is an age-old spice that is known for its medicinal benefits.
-Be it chasing away the common cold or mending a cut, this kitchen item always comes to your aid.
-Turmeric is rich in curcumin which contributes to its anti-inflammatory and analgesic properties.
+Turmeric, an age-old spice, is known for its medicinal benefits.
+Whether chasing away the common cold or mending a cut, this kitchen item always comes to your aid.
+Turmeric is rich in curcumin, contributing to its anti-inflammatory and analgesic properties.
 It is due to this antioxidant that turmeric can help heal damaged nerves.

 Instead of popping an over-the-counter painkiller, you can incorporate turmeric into your meal planning.
 After a few weeks, you will surely notice how effective turmeric is as a pain-relieving tool.

-The most intriguing fact about turmeric is that you can consume it in so many ways.
-You can just pour in a teaspoon of turmeric into your curry, dissolve it in milk and drink it, or you can make a healthy turmeric tamarind drink.
+The most intriguing fact about turmeric is that you can consume it in many ways.
+You can pour a teaspoon of turmeric into your curry, dissolve it in milk, and drink it, or make a healthy turmeric tamarind drink.

 4. Caviar

-Caviar is the eggs of fish from the sturgeon family.
+Caviar consists of eggs from fish in the sturgeon family.
 It is used as a garnish or appetizer.
 Caviar is a rich source of omega-3 fatty acids and iron.
-Omega-3 fatty acids are essential for smooth nerve functioning, as well as damaged nerve healing.
+Omega-3 fatty acids are essential for smooth nerve functioning and damaged nerve healing.

 Even though you will rarely find caviar in your local stores, you should not skip a chance to consume it if you find it.